react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

 type ProfileScreenRouteProp = RouteProp<RootStackParamList, 'Profile'>;
 ```

-### Combining navigation props
+### Combining navigation objects

-When you manually annotate screen props for nested navigators, the navigation prop of the screen is a combination of multiple navigation props.
-For example, if we have a tab inside a stack, the `navigation` prop will have both [`jumpTo`](tab-actions.md#jumpto) (from the tab navigator) and [`push`](stack-actions.md#push) (from the stack navigator).
+When you manually annotate screen props for nested navigators, the navigation object of the screen is a combination of multiple navigation objects.
+For example, if we have a tab inside a stack, the `navigation` object will have both [`jumpTo`](tab-actions.md#jumpto) (from the tab navigator) and [`push`](stack-actions.md#push) (from the stack navigator).
 To make it easier to combine types from multiple navigators, you can use the `CompositeScreenProps` type.

 For example, if we have a `Profile` in a navigator, nested inside `Account` screen of a stack navigator, we can combine the types as follows: